 A woman is born with a certain number of eggs, approximately two million.
 Every day, a woman loses some of these eggs.
 She loses them even if she is ovulating, on birth control or pregnant.

 Each month, a batch of eggs comes out of storage with the purpose of ovulating.
-However, the hormones that drive ovulation (FSH and LH) are in relatively short supply.
-In a natural cycle, there are only enough hormones to prompt one egg to grow.
+However, the hormones that drive ovulation, follicle stimulating hormone (FSH) and luteinizing hormone (LH), are in relatively short supply.
+In natural ovulation, there are only enough hormones to prompt one egg to grow.
 The other eggs in that batch die off and are gone forever.

 Superovulation rescues a few of these other eggs.
-By supplying more FSH, more of these eggs will ovulate and have the opportunity to result in a pregnancy.
+By supplying more FSH, more eggs will ovulate and have the opportunity to result in a pregnancy.